samuel-cerezo/python-simple-exercises/README.md

-# python-opencv
+# python exercises for practicing

-Some opencv examples
+Some python examples